February is Gallbladder Cancer and Bile Duct Cancer Awareness Month

 Disparities exist in the rates at which these cancers occur among minority populations.
 For example, Hispanic men and women are more than twice as likely as white men and women to be diagnosed with gallbladder cancer.
 Rates are also higher among Native American and Asian-Pacific Islander groups than among whites, according to the AACR Cancer Disparities Progress Report 2024.

-The five-year relative survival rates for gallbladder cancer range from 4% when the cancer is diagnosed at an advanced stage to 68% when diagnosed while the cancer is still localized.
-For bile duct cancers, the overall five-year relative survival rate is 11% for intrahepatic bile duct cancer and 21% for extrahepatic bile duct cancer.
+The five-year relative survival rates for gallbladder cancer range from 4% when the cancer is diagnosed at an advanced stage to 67% when diagnosed while the cancer is still localized.
+For bile duct cancer, between 2013 to 2017, the death rate was 1.66 per 100,000 persons for intrahepatic bile duct cancer and 0.45 per 100,000 persons for other bile duct cancers, according to a study in the AACR journal Cancer Epidemiology, Biomarkers & Prevention.

 more on gallbladder and bile duct cancer